himanshusyuni/Graph-Visualizer/README.md

 ### Contact
-- For any queries or suggestions, feel free to reach out at: harshtayal2005@gmail.com
+- For any queries or suggestions, feel free to reach out at: harshtayal2005@gmail.com or himanshusyuni123@gmail.com